bytefair/eulerplate/README.markdown

 Eulerplate Changes
 ------------------
-__0.1__ - Updated HTML5 boilerplate code to v3 and updated links in theme.
+__v0.1__ - Updated HTML5 boilerplate code to v3 and updated links in theme.
 Altered the heading levels on zencoder's theme to match the modern HTML5 outline model.

-__0.2__ - Updated all headers and footers to new Boilerplate way of doing things
+__v0.2__ - Updated all headers and footers to new Boilerplate way of doing things

+__v3.0__ - First official release.
+Lots of bugfixes.